MouadAmzil/Hahn/README.md

 ```bash
 dotnet run
 ```
-The API will be running at http://localhost:5000 (or https://localhost:5001 if you choose to use HTTPS).
+The API will run at http://localhost:5000 (or https://localhost:5001 if you choose to use HTTPS).

 ### 🌐 API Documentation
 You can view the API documentation by navigating to https://localhost:5001/swagger in your web browser.